LinuxCommandLibrary

 copy

-List across namespaces
+List pods across all namespaces

 $ kubectl get pods -A